SnowdogApps/front-end-recruitment-test/README.md

 * Please recreate checkout form and provide Your own JS validation.
 * Validated form data send to the `POST /order` endpoint and show success / error message based on REST API response.

+### Hints
-Use any way of writing styles you are comfortable with and pick `Roboto` as the font family.
+* Use any way of writing styles you are comfortable with.

-By default Adonis support [PostCSS](https://docs.adonisjs.com/guides/assets-manager#setup-postcss), [SASS, Less and Stylus](https://docs.adonisjs.com/guides/assets-manager#setup-sass-less-and-stylus) you need to enable one of it, but it's just Webpack under the hood, so feel free to hook whatever you like the most.
+* By default Adonis support [PostCSS](https://docs.adonisjs.com/guides/assets-manager#setup-postcss), [SASS, Less and Stylus](https://docs.adonisjs.com/guides/assets-manager#setup-sass-less-and-stylus) you need to enable one of it, but it's just Webpack under the hood, so feel free to hook whatever you like the most.

-Endpoint accepted data formats:
+* Endpoint accepted data formats:
   * Postal code: 00000
   * Phone number: 000000000
   * Credit card: 0000000000000000
   * CVV: 000
   * Exp. date: 00/00

 ---